 Class Registration - Arts and Science Students

-Effective September 2014, undergraduate students registered in the College of Arts and Science can petition to register in engineering-specific courses.
+Undergraduate students registered in the College of Arts and Science can petition to register in engineering-specific courses.
 To do so, prospective students are required to complete a Restriction Override Form for Non-Engineering Students and submit the completed form to the Engineering Student Centre.

 Once received, the College of Engineering will review each petition and inform the applicant if their request has been approved or denied.
 Various factors are considered in reviewing each petition, including but not limited to: prerequisite requirements being met, registration capacity, an applicant’s academic history, and other factors deemed relevant.